resoluteworks/invirt/docs/docs/overview/introduction.md

 scaffolding and support to make developing web applications with Kotlin as easy as possible.

-This means pushing the underlying frameworks and components towards this goal and integrating natively with all of them.
-And minimising the need for customisation, particularly when dealing with trivial and common use cases (like form binding, pagination, etc).
+This means pushing the underlying frameworks and components towards this goal and integrating Invirt natively with all of them.
+As well as minimising the need for customisation, particularly when dealing with trivial and common use cases (like form binding, pagination, etc).

-We believe that having a _bring-your-own-templating-engine_ approach would've moved us away from these goals, and would've made it harder to support the ecosystem.
+We believe that having a _bring-your-own-templating-engine_ approach would've moved us away from these goals, and would've made it harder to support the ecosystem, for a marginal benefit.
 With that in mind, we wanted to choose a JVM templating engine and go "all in", by building native Invirt integrations and utilities for it, and expose those to the application.

 The criteria we applied for choosing a JVM templating framework was:
  * It had to be actively maintained.
  * It had to have reasonable performance compared to other JVM templating frameworks.
- * It had to have options for hot-reload: editing a template would make the changes immediately visible via a browser refresh.
+ * It had to provide support for hot-reload: editing a template would make the changes immediately visible via a browser refresh.
   This is an important contributor to the developer experience when writing web applications, and one that comes (almost) for free in JavaScript/SPA ecosystems, but not so much on the JVM.
- * It had to be non-HTML-intrusive: we feel that custom HTML tags/elements are unnecessary, and they make reasoning about the HTML structure harder.
+ * It had to be non-HTML-intrusive: we feel that custom HTML tags/elements are unnecessary these days, and they make reasoning about the HTML structure harder.
- * It had to be easily extensible and allow the client code (or Invirt, in this case) to add custom functionality that integrates easily in the HTML templating logic.
+ * It had to be easily extensible and allow the client code (or Invirt, in this case) to add custom functionality that integrates easily into the HTML templating logic.

 Pebble ticked all these boxes for us.
 While it's not unlikely for us to consider expanding Invirt to support other templating engines, what's certain is that we won't be doing that until we see arguments against Pebble that